hazalsenturk/linking_cell_types_to_brain_phenotypes/README.md

 2. [Preprocess the matrix and calculate specificity.](Preprocessing_Siletti/create_magma_inputs/get_Siletti_continuous_input.md)

 ## Run MAGMA
-First, confirm the following items:
-1. The summary statistics are from a single population that matches MAGMA's auxiliary data.
-2. The summary statistics are the same genome build as MAGMA's auxiliary files.
-3. If the summary statistics do not contain a SNP ID column, obtain the SNP IDs from the chromosomal and base pair positions using a reference file of the same genome build.

 Then, follow the steps below to run MAGMA (scripts to be modified accordingly):
 1. Create a SNP location file (`snploc_{GWAS_file_name}`) that contains three columns of the GWAS summary statistics in the following order: SNP ID, chromosome, and base pair position.